Master of Gestalt Therapy

 Year 3 delivers 179 hours of face to face training which includes the following elements:

-• Seven weekends (Friday evening, Saturday, Sunday) and
+• 7 weekends (Friday evening, Saturday, Sunday)

 Prerequisite: Fulfilment of the Course Requirements of Year 3 or equivalent.